Platoniq/decidim-verifications-direct_verifications/README.md

 This plugin allows to verify users against the `Direct verification` method by default, but it is not limited to it, it can be used to directly verify users against any other method registered for the organization.

-You can use this plugin in combination with the great [AccessRequests](https://github.com/mainio/decidim-module-access_requests) plugin from Maino Tech to provide and manage several levels of permissions to users in the platform Decidim.

-**Other features include:**
+**Features:**

 1. Allows to massively register users directly in the platform prior (or independently) to verify them by sending them invite emails.
 > **IMPORTANT:**<br>
 > You must only use this feature if you have explicit consent from your users, otherwise you might be violating the [GDPR](https://eugdpr.org/) regulation in EU.
+2. Massive authroizations of users using any verification method registered for the organization **if configured**.
-2. Can massively revoke authorizations given to any user with any verification method available.
+3. It can massively revoke authorizations given to any user with any verification method available.
+4. Shows user's statuses per verification method in a simple stats table.

 ## Screenshot